Loreto Carbonell: Coaching career

 After his stint with the national team, Carbonell turned to coaching.
 At the 1974 MICAA Championship, he helped his old team YCO cause an upset over the Crispa Redmanizers.
 He aided the team of his alma mater, San Beda win two consecutive NCAA titles in 1977 and 1978.
 He would later help San Beda win another title.
-The Carbonell-coached Beer Hausen Brewmasters had a runner up finish in the 1984 PBA Second All-Filipino Conference losing to Great Taste in the final.
+The Carbonell-coached Beer Hausen Brewmasters had a runner up finish in the 1984 PBA Second All-Filipino Conference losing to Great Taste in the finals.
 He also coached the PBA team of Tanduay.
 He served as a consultant for San Beda until his death.

 Death and legacy

 He died on 23 September 2017 due to cardiac arrest.
 He is part of the San Beda Sports Hall of Fame.